lwilletts/fyre/README.md

-Fyre
+fyre
 ====

-Fyre is set of scripts using standalone tools to form a more complete X11 environment.
-As you run a specific script when you want to achieve a certain window task, this means there is virtually no memory footprint for the environment other than what X11 requires.
+fyre is set of scripts using standalone tools to form a complete X11 environment.
+As you run a specific script when you want to achieve a certain window task, this means there is virtually no memory footprint for the environment.

 Installation
 ------------

-#### Manual Installation:
+#### Dependencies

-This repo relies on the installation of:
+fyre relies on the installation of:

 - [wmutils/core](https://github.com/wmutils/core)
 - [wmutils/opt](https://github.com/wmutils/opt)